 Modular carpets have one-up on broad loomed ones in both economic and environmental aspects.
 Tile-like modules can be removed and replaced easily.
 This increases the life span of carpets, and evades the need to replace the entire floor covering when only certain areas are worn out.
 Thus, it helps eliminate waste.

 To address recycling and reusing, they've launched a carpet line called the Net Effect which focuses on repurposing waste to new products.
 The Net Effect uses material from discarded fishing nets to make carpet tiles.
 Interface pays fishermen small fishing villages in Philippines for their discarded fishing nets.
 They then take the fabric and turn it into nylon carpet.
 The fisherman get income from what used to be waste and Interface support people and the planet.

-Why do we back them?
+Why do we invest in Interface?